Urania P. Cummings

-Urania Prince Cummings was born in the Danish island of Saint Thomas in 1889.
+Urania Prince Cummings (1889 - March 18, 1978) was an American painter born in the Danish island of Saint Thomas.
 She is documented as being an early West Indian pioneer settler in San Francisco and the San Francisco Bay Area.
-She was an artist, painter, ceramist, lecturer, poetress, civic leader, and educator for decades.
+She was an artist, painter, ceramist, lecturer, poet, civic leader, and educator for decades.

 Before studying art and becoming an artist Cummings raised her three children and grandchildren.